mtrocadomoreira/ozzy/docs/docs/reference/data-objects/index.md

         -> 'save' took: 0:00:00.212650
     ```

+??? note "Note for developers"

     Ozzy's custom methods are defined in two accessor classes:

     * `ozzy.accessors.OzzyDataset`
     * `ozzy.accessors.OzzyDataArray`

     Strictly speaking, the path to each method should be for example `ozzy.accessors.[OzzyDataset|OzzyDataArray].<method>`.
 However, this documentation page presents the methods as if they were under `xarray.[Dataset|DataArray].ozzy.<method>`, which is effectively how the user can access them.

-???+ note "Note for developers"

     The methods in each accessor class can access the actual data object via `<data_obj>.ozzy._obj`.
 This is only relevant when defining new methods in the accessor classes.